If you’re looking to get your forklift license, now is a great time.

 - How do I get certified?

-Well, you’re in the right place.
-Because in this post, we’ve put together everything you need to know to get trained, certified, and land your first forklift driving job.
+Luckily, you have come to the right place.
+In this post, we have compiled everything you need to know to get trained, certified, and secure your first forklift driving job.

 Part I: How to Get a Forklift License

-The first step in pursuing your forklift license is to understand what's required to get it.
+The first step in pursuing your forklift license is to know what is required.

-Together, we might call these the “3 pillars” of forklift operator certification.
-But let’s expand on each “pillar,” so you understand exactly what’s involved.
+We call these the “3 pillars” of forklift operator certification, and we will expand on each to help you better understand what they entail.

 Formal instruction

-But again, you came here for just the simple facts.
-Basically, any training program should cover:
+Again, we know you came here for the simple facts.
+So, a training program should cover:

-- How to operate the different types of truck the operator will be using (instructions, safety precautions, limitations, etc.)
+- How to operate the different types of trucks the operator will be using (instructions, safety precautions, limitations, etc)

 - Forklift capacity, stability, steering, maneuvering, and visibility